Skip to Content

 For a peaceful retreat, it’s hard to beat the town of Tairua, which is tucked away near the southern tip of the peninsula.
 With its small-town charm, mountain views, and water access by boat or kayak, this is a great place for relaxing and enjoying the scenery.

-If you’re looking for more adventure, base yourself in Whitianga on the east coast – one of the most beautiful places to visit in New Zealand!
-With its long stretches of golden sand, opportunities for surfing and diving, and a buzzing town center with plenty of amenities, this is the place to be if you want to feel like you’re living the high life.
+If you’re looking for more adventure, base yourself in Whitianga on the East Coast – one of the most beautiful places to visit in New Zealand!
+With its long stretches of golden sand, great places for surfing and diving, and a buzzing town center with plenty of amenities, this is the place to be if you want to feel like you’re living the high life.

 With that said, here are the best places to stay in both Tairua and Whitianga!